asyncwavee/Discord-Tokens-Spamer-Javascript/README.md

 # Discord Tokens Spammer

-A script using Node.js and native Discord API calls (via `node-fetch`) to send messages in all the text channels of a server at regular intervals (every 20 minutes), using multiple user tokens.
+A script using Node.js and native Discord API calls (via `node-fetch`) to send messages in all the text channels of a server at regular intervals, using multiple user tokens.

 > ⚠️ **I remind you that this code is for educational and demonstrative purposes.**
 > It was originally used to test the anti-spam system of the **Wardex Protection Bot**.